elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can create a TypedArray directly, without mentioning ArrayBuffer.
-But a view cannot exist without an underlying ArrayBuffer, so it gets created automatically regardless of the argument type.
+But a view cannot exist without an underlying ArrayBuffer, so JavaScript creates it automatically regardless of the argument type.
 Properties like buffer and byteLength get used for accessing the ArrayBuffer.
 The array.buffer property references ArrayBuffer, and the array.length property is the length of the ArrayBuffer.
 So, we can always move from one view to another.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />